-The consolidated financial statements of the Group comply with New Zealand Equivalents to International Financial Reporting Standards (NZ IFRS).
+The consolidated financial statements of the Group comply with NZ IFRS.

-FRS 44.5
+[FRS 44.5](#)

-The consolidated financial statements of the Group also comply with International Financial Reporting Standards (IFRS).
+The consolidated financial statements of the Group also comply with IFRS.

-The consolidated financial statements of the Group comply with New Zealand Equivalents to International Financial Reporting Standards Reduced Disclosure Regime (NZ IFRS RDR).
+The consolidated financial statements of the Group comply with New Zealand Equivalents to IFRS Accounting Standards Reduced Disclosure Regime (NZ IFRS RDR).

-FRS 44.RDR 5.1
+[FRS 44.RDR 5.1](#)

 An entity whose financial statements comply with IFRSs shall make an explicit and unreserved statement of such compliance in the notes.
 An entity shall not describe financial statements as complying with IFRSs unless they comply with all the requirements of IFRS (NZ IAS 1.16).
 Tier 2 for-profit entity would not be able to state compliance with IFRS (NZ IAS 1.RDR 16.1).

-FRS 44, the Standard that specifies New Zealand-specific disclosures not contained in IFRS, requires an entity whose financial statements comply with NZ IFRS or NZ IFRS RDR to make an explicit and unreserved statement of such compliance.
+FRS 44 New Zealand Additional Disclosures, the Standard that specifies New Zealand-specific disclosures not contained in IFRS, requires an entity whose financial statements comply with NZ IFRS or NZ IFRS RDR to make an explicit and unreserved statement of such compliance.